eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 *eProsima Fast RTPS* permits to load several XML files in the same execution, as they can contain several XML profiles.
-An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile when during the creation of a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
+An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile during the creation of a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
 During *eProsima Fast RTPS* initialization, it tries to load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml* in the current execution path.